slinares03/sdai-ic-d1-git/README.md

 4. [ ] Run `git commit -m "Created index.html"`.
 5. [ ] Add a `h1` header with the text "Hello World".
 6. [ ] run `git add .` to stage the work, and the commit it using `git commit -m "Added main header"`.
 7. [ ] run `git push origin main` to push your work to your repository on github.
-Refreash the page and you should now see your `index.html` file with your additions on the page.
+Refresh the page and you should now see your `index.html` file with your additions on the page.

 ---